 We are experts in people and in creating change that works

-Our team is always composed of anthropologists, ethnologists and designers.
+Our team is always composed of anthropologists and ethnologists.
 With strong skills and a great desire to create change, each of us works to ensure that insight takes shape, so it can be used in practice, and to produce dissemination materials and solutions that work.

 In the field, we carry out interviews, observation, participant observation, guided tours, and design-driven exercises.
 When we run a process and, for example, hold meetings and workshops, the programme and materials for these are well thought out and designed, so there is always a high degree of participant involvement with an emphasis on content and productivity.
 Read more about us here or see our entire team below.